Primary fuel source for moderate- to high-intensity exercise.

 Lactate production

 Lactate is a byproduct of anaerobic glycolysis and is often misunderstood.
 During high-intensity exercise, pyruvate is converted into lactate to regenerate NAD+, which allows glycolysis to continue.
-This is a necessary process for sustaining ATP production during anaerobic conditions.
+This is necessary to sustain ATP production under anaerobic conditions.

 Lactate as an energy source